publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXXVIII/m__us_usc_t16_s268.md

     (b) __Administration__

-        Lands and interests in lands acquired pursuant to subsection (a) of this section shall be added to and administered as part of the Cumberland Gap National Historical Park.
+        Lands and interests in lands acquired pursuant to subsection (a) shall be added to and administered as part of the Cumberland Gap National Historical Park.

 ([Pub.
 L. 104–333, div.
 I, title II, § 216][/us/pl/104/333/s216], Nov.
 12, 1996, [110 Stat.
 4112][/us/stat/110/4112].)